zjoasan/Virtual-Display-Driver/README.md

 ## 🛠️ Installation

-- Step 1: Download the Installer
+- Step 1: Download the Virtual Driver Control app.
    - You can download the installer directly from the [Releases](https://github.com/VirtualDisplay/Virtual-Display-Driver/releases) page.

-- Step 2: Run the Installer
+- Step 2: Extract to a folder and run the app
-   - Launch the installer.
+   - Launch the VDC.
-   - Follow the on-screen instructions to complete the installation.
+   - Click the Install button.

 - Step 3: Verify the Installation (Optional)
    - Check if the Virtual Display Driver is correctly installed by running the following: